-Launched in 2018, the Portland Charity Cocktail program supports local nonprofits.
-For each featured cocktail sold at a participating bar (see list below), $1 is donated to a worthy nonprofit.
-Travel Portland regularly collects donations from program participants and presents a check to a designated nonprofit organization.
+Launched in 2018, the Portland Charity Cocktail program supports local nonprofits serving people experiencing homelessness in Portland.
+For each featured cocktail sold at a participating bar (see list below), $1 is donated.
+Travel Portland regularly collects donations from program participants and presents them to the designated nonprofit organization.

 From January–June 2019, proceeds from the Portland Charity Cocktail program will support the Transitions Projects Mobile Engagement Unit.
 Transition Projects delivers life-saving and life-changing assistance to some of Portland’s most vulnerable residents.
 The Mobile Engagement Unit is a pilot initiative that connects people experiencing homelessness to essential health, shelter and housing services.
 From February–June 2018, the Charity Cocktail program raised $5,080, which was matched by the Travel Portland Foundation for a total contribution of $10,160 to Transitions Projects Mobile Engagement Unit.

-Charity Cocktail funds raised from July–December 2018, along with a match of up to $5,000 from the Travel Portland Foundation, went to the New Avenues for Youth Service Industry Training & Placement Program.
+From July–December 2018, the program raised $11,548, plus $5,000 from the Travel Portland Foundation, for a total contribution of $16,548 to the New Avenues for Youth Service Industry Training & Placement Program.
 This New Avenues for Youth program helps young people develop the skills to gain and retain employment in the tourism and hospitality industry.
 It also helps foster a pipeline of talent for the region’s growing tourism sector.

 How it started